Where to Eat in Red Hook, BK: A Place of Community, Innovation and Resilience

 The word “authentic” is of utmost importance here.
 Steve, David Naczycz explained on our tour, is one of only two key lime piemakers in the U.S. to make the pies the official way, by juicing fresh key limes.

-Cacao PrietoDaniel Prieto Preston is both literal genius (inventor, aerospace engineer, you get the gist) and the genius behind Cacao Prieto, a producer of the best things in life (chocolate and liquor, of course).
+Cacao PrietoDaniel Prieto Preston is both literal genius (inventor, aerospace engineer, you get the gist) and the genius behind Cacao Prieto, a producer of the best things in life ( and liquor, of course).

 St. John Frizell was a food writer and Bon Appetit’s promotion copy director before deciding that his neighborhood needed a place where “you could get a good cup of coffee, a decent Manhattan, and a bite to eat.”
 Because no one else seemed to be creating the now elusive “third place”—the term for the every-important gathering place outside of home and work, coined by sociologist Ray Oldenburg in The Great Good Place—Frizell quit his job, cut his teeth bartending, and then opened a third place of his own.